robinrodricks/FluentStorage/README.md

 ![](doc/storagefactory-intellisense-kv.gif)

 Once created, you can start working with key-value storage using one of the methods available in `IKeyValueStorage`.

+You can find the list of supported key-value implementations [here](doc/keyvalue.md).

 ### Messaging